shlokc9/akuity-tenant-controller/README.md

 or have modified it extensively, please ensure the repository's `README.md` contains adequate documentation for building and deploying your solution.

-Reach out to the hiring manager to ask their GitHub username if they have not already provided it to you.
+Reach out to the team to ask their GitHub username if they have not already provided it to you.
 Add the hiring manager as a collaborator on your private repository so they will be able to access your solution.
 They may share it with other Akuity staff tasked with reviewing it.

-The hiring manager may also arrange a live demonstration or request a pre-recorded one.